Xzotl42/arm5e-compendia/README.md

 - It will serve as a template for your own shared compendia, with your own descriptions filled, in the language you prefer (see below for instructions)
 - A setting will allow you to choose the reference module to be used by the system (it will fallback to the system reference if something is missing).

+## Credits

+A lot of people contributed to the compendium content, you can find a list as exhaustive as possible [here](Credits.md)

 ## Usage

 Find below the different ways to use the module in incremental technical complexity.
 I recommand at least the "nobility" one for long term use.